 There was a virtual mountain of saris on the counter.
 The ladies were rummaging through the saris on three sides and on the fourth stood a hapless salesperson, who looked like the speaker of the Bihar assembly with the budget session in progress.

-After ten odd minutes of ‘scanning’, Madhavi grabbed one sari and tugged.
+After ten odd minutes of ‘scanning’ at a sari shop, Madhavi grabbed one sari and tugged.
 The sari, like Hanuman’s tail in Mahabharata, remained ‘unmoved’.
 I whispered to Madhavi, “You see the bhabhiji in the scandalous pink outfit.
 She is at the other end of the sari.”

 Madhavi looked at her competitor and then hesitated for a second.